 Is your team stuck?
 What do you do about it?
 Share your comments below.If you want to receive upcoming Leadershipwatch articles and news in your mailbox, don’t hesitate and register at the top of this page.
 Your personal information will be kept strictly confidential.
 Photo: Jack Dorsey/Flickr (Creative Commons)

 Aad is an international business advisor, business transformation & people alignment expert, leadership team facilitator and executive coach.
-He works with leaders of multinational companies and focuses specifically on four topics: ‘leading complex change’, ‘cross-cultural leadership’, ‘post-merger integration’, and ‘amplifying business performance’.
+He works with leaders of multinational companies and focuses specifically on three topics: ‘leading complex change’, ‘cross-cultural leadership’, and ‘post-merger integration’.
 Find out more about Aad and his services.
 If you would like to invite Aad to your organization or team feel free to contact him here.

 - Executive Team Alignment: The Power of Team Coaching (leadershipwatch-aadboot.com)